mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 <br>

 ## <span style="color: black;">Planning</span>
 With the green light from engineering and product on an MVP direction, I established a timeline and sprint schedule before iterating on any further deliverables.
 The goal was to have a validated prototype ready for testing by the end of week two.
-This timeline was a little tight (especially considering we had more research to do surrounding future API integrations), but doable.
+This timeline was a little tight (considering we had more research to do surrounding a few API services), but doable.
 <br>
 <br>